How to Create an Eye-Catching Web Developer Portfolio: An In-Depth Guide

 To make a great first impression and achieve better results, your web developer portfolio should contain four main elements: a homepage, a skills page, a projects page, and a resume.

 It only takes users 2.6 seconds to create their first impression of a website.
 Thus, your homepage should instantly capture the visitors’ attention.

 To do that, tell them who you are and how you can solve their problems right away.
 Edewor Onyedika’s portfolio has an excellent example of an effective homepage.

-Utilizing a dark mode and contrasting font, Onyedika emphasizes his expertise and work experience, displaying clear sections for the tools and languages he works with together with relevant social media profiles for contact.
+Utilizing a dark mode and contrasting font, Onyedika emphasizes his expertise and work experience, displaying clear sections for web development tools and languages he works with together with relevant social media profiles for contact.

 2. Skills Page